California Criminal Jury Instructions (CALCRIM) (2017)

-The defendant is charged [in Count ______] with arson.
+The defendant is charged [in Count ] with arson [in violation of

 [Property means personal property or land other than forest land.]

 [A person does not commit arson if the only thing burned is his or her